Hellbender11102/Simulationssoftware/README.md

 - 'n'              : sets the robots to the next position only functional when paused
 - 'k'              : draws the center of any robot class
+- 'v'              : toggle display the vision cone of LightConeRobots

 Functionality
 Robots 'drive' through different settings on the two engines.